alto-wg/draft-alto-pv/introduction.md

 {: #fig-base title="Base Single-Node Topology Abstraction"}

-Now assume the application wants to maximize the total rate of the traffic among a set of end host <source, destination> pairs, say eh1 -> eh2 and eh1 -> eh4.
+Now assume the application wants to maximize the total rate of the traffic among a set of <source, destination> pairs, say eh1 -> eh2 and eh1 -> eh4.
 Let x denote the transmission rate of eh1 -> eh2 and y denote the rate of eh1 -> eh4.
 The objective function is